EricSchles/describer_ml/README.md

 This is data without time or geospatial structure.
 For now it is the blanket for all other data.
 If a better name is decided upon, it will be used in this names place.

+## Known Installation Issues

+If you get `ModuleNotFoundError: No module named 'tkinter'`:

+Since this library relies on pysal, it relies on tkinter.
+Tkinter is a weird library in that it isn't pip installable.
+On some systems it comes pre-installed, on others it does not.
+For ubuntu the fix is:

+`sudo apt-get install idle3`

+This is the only way I've found to install tkinter for python 3.
+This library does not offer python 2 support so I won't discuss installation for that version.